awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 For some scenarios, it might be easier to start with a pre\-existing script\.
 For this scenario, you can do the following\.

 This example assumes that you have a file called `import-component.json` \(as shown\)\.
 Note that the file directly references a PowerShell script called `AdminConfig.ps1` that is already uploaded to `my-s3-bucket`\.
 Currently, `SHELL` is supported for the component `format`\.
-The `type` of the component denotes whether the component is used to build the image or only to test it.
+The `type` of the component denotes whether the component is used to build the image or only to test it\.

 ```
 {